 Magellan Health (BHSA):

 United Healthcare: https://www.uhccommunityplan.com/va

-COVID-19 Response DMAS Behavioral Health Provider & Stakeholder Call
+COVID-19 Response DMAS Behavioral Health Provider & Stakeholder Calls

-* During these calls we will discuss FAQs, guidance, and technical assistance.
-We will not be doing service specific Q & A during the call.
+* During these calls we will discuss FAQs, guidance, and provide technical assistance.

 The DMAS webpage for provider and member guidance can be found here: